kamenco/battle/README.md

 ![The no except message bug!](no_except_mess.png "The no exceptio message bug")

 Here is an example when the program throws except message.
+ValueError occured: invalid literal for int() with base 10: 'd' Please try again.
 Note that the first line is l not 1.

 ![This shows that the try except block works.!](try_except_error.png "The no exceptio message bug")